Common names: Sticky Jerusalem Sage, Jerusalem Sage

 Sticky Jerusalem Sage likes full sun, but can be planted in light shade.
 This plant adapts to most moderately well drained soils.
 It is drought tolerant, but requires additional moisture in hot summer months.
 Propagate by division in spring or fall.
 It can be grown from seed, but often the blooms are left for winter interest and the seeds as a food source for birds.

-Note: Why you use the Latin name to verify getting the right plant.
+Note: Use the botanical name to verify you are getting the right plant.
 There are several different ‘Jerusalem Sage’ plants.
 Phlomis russeliana is the ideal plant for our area.
 Avoid plants with these two misattributed names; Phlomis samia and Phlomis viscosa.
 They may or may are not be the correct plant.

 “The American Horticultural Society A-Z Encyclopedia of Garden Plants”; Christopher Brickell and Judith D. Zuk, Editors-in-Chief; DK Publishing, Inc.; 1996; pp 784